-- → id (mandatory) is the unique identifier for the link type in your model - inArtefactTypes (optional, default: any) (new in 16.1) is a list of possible artefact types that can generate inbound links for this type of link. - outArtefactTypes (optional, default: any) (new in 16.1) is a list of possible artefact types that this type of link can link create outbound links to.
+- → id (mandatory) is the unique identifier for the link type in your model - inArtefactTypes (optional, default: any) is a list of possible artefact types that can generate inbound links for this type of link. - outArtefactTypes (optional, default: any) is a list of possible artefact types that this type of link can link create outbound links to.